ashmchiu/cs184-final-proj-writeup/proposal.md

 Since we're working off the infrastructure for Homework 4, we’ll create one render that has a cloth stretched out in the horizontal plane and some honey dripping onto it.
 Another render is going to be a render that uses a sphere instead of a cloth.
 The honey will fall on top of the sphere and show how the honey interacts with the surface over time.
 These somewhat replicate the experiences shown above in our [Problem Description](#hopeful-outputs).

-The questions we hope to plan to answer with our analysis are:
+The questions we hope to answer with our analysis are:
 - How can we simulate realistic honey?
 - How does honey interact with spheres/cloths when dripped onto these surfaces?